ffund/compe-design-project/lab2/input-output.md

 Connect your Raspberry Pi or Pi Zero to your circuit:

 * Use a M-F jumper cable to connect any **GND** pin on the Pi, to the short end of the LED.
 (By convention, use black or brown for GND.)
-* Disconnect the cable that previously connected the "free" end of the current-limiting resistor to the **3.3V** pin on the Pi.
-Instead, connect the "free" end of the current-limiting resistor to the **BCM 17** pin on the Pi.
+* Use a M-F jumper cable to connect the "free" end of the current-limiting resistor to the **BCM 17** pin on the Pi.

 ### Use `gpio` for output